Advertisement

 Why are mortality rates higher?

-There are multiple factors that are believed to contribute to the higher mortality rate among Black women with breast cancer.
-Many of these factors have to do with access to care, including screenings.
+Many factors are believed to contribute to the higher mortality rate among Black women with breast cancer.
+Many of these factors have to do with social determinants of health.
+These include access to care, such as screenings.

-• Black women are much more likely to have triple-negative breast cancer (TNBC), an aggressive form of the disease that is more difficult to treat.
-Black women are also more likely to have comorbid conditions (such as hypertension, obesity, and diabetes) which can make TNBC more difficult to treat.
+• Black women are much more likely to have triple-negative breast cancer (TNBC), an aggressive form of the disease that is more difficult to detect and treat.
+Black women are also more likely to have comorbid conditions (such as hypertension, obesity, and diabetes), which can complicate TNBC treatment.

-• While the incidence of breast cancer is lower among Black women, it is higher in Black women under the age of 60.
-Breast cancer may be more aggressive and less responsive to treatment in younger women.
+• While the incidence of breast cancer is lower among Black women compared to white women, it is higher in Black women under the age of 45.
+Breast cancer may be larger in size, more aggressive, and less responsive to treatment in younger women.

 • Some research shows that Black women who are diagnosed with breast cancer are less likely to have genetic testing for BRCA mutations.
 Identifying these mutations can help predict what cancer therapies will be most effective.